I Think My Gmail Was Hacked! How To Secure Your Email

 What to do:

 • Sign up for a reputable anti-malware and antivirus program.
-Aura’s all-in-one digital security solution provides powerful antivirus software that can help discover and quarantine malware immediately.
+Aura’s digital security solution provides powerful antivirus software that can help discover and quarantine malware immediately.

 • Run a deep scan and delete the malware.
 Run a scan on every device you use to ensure that you are completely safe.